The Team at a Glance

-There are two different climbing seasons that Team Aiguille bases their schedule on: in the fall, starting in September, is the American Bouldering Series (ABS), which only features bouldering and starting around January begins the rope climbing season, or Sport Climbing Series (SCS).
+There are two climbing seasons that Team Aiguille bases their schedule on.
+Boulder Season starts in the fall, around September, and is exclusively bouldering.
+Sport Season begins in the spring, around January, and includes top-rope and lead climbing.
 The levels of competition occur in the following order: Local, Regional, Divisional, National, Continental (optional), and World.

 USA Climbing is the national governing body of competition climbing in the United States whose mission to ensure the success and growth of the sport of climbing.

 The ABS, hosted under USAC, is the primary bouldering circuit in the US.
 Starting in the 1990s, the ABS has evolved into its own national organization and merged with USA Climbing in 2004.

 The SCS involves roped climbing in the disciplines of difficulty and speed.
 It is recognized under the International Federation of Sport Climbing and the International Olympic Committee.

 The Student membership begins at $40.00 a Month

 $75 a month with your child's gym membership

 One time $50.00 fee each yearly season for your two Team Shirts and Jacket

 USAC Dues - $95.00 for the season, paid directly to USA Climbing (in order to continue to the Divisional and National competition level, you must be a USAC Competitor Member.
 Otherwise, competitors must pay an additional $10.00 at any USAC competition.
 To register, visit www.usaclimbing.org.
 Competition Fees - Usually range $25.00-$50.00 per local competition, depending what gym the competition is held at, and $50.00-$90.00 for regional and divisional competitions.